 AS we carried out our weekly shop on the high street, we’d smell the aroma of freshly baked bread from the bakery.
 Soon we’d pass the butchers displaying the finest cuts.
 Which other establishments would we see whilst doing the weekly shop?
 Newsagents for sure.
 Fruit and veg shops, furniture shops, the hardware shop, electrical shops and maybe a record shop.

 There’s a strong likelihood that we’d also come across a shop stacked with bulky TV sets.
 Step inside, shimmy your way around the rectangular boxes and make it to the counter.
 There’s no one in sight so you call out a friendly Hello?
 “Just a sec!” is the reply.
-A minute later, the flustered looking proprietor greets us.
+A minute later, the flustered looking proprietor greets you.
 Welcome to the TV Repair shop!

 Why would we bring our TV’s here?
 Why not just buy a new one?
 Well we were still in the let’s get it fixed stage and had not entered the recycle and buy a new one era.